 The Eicher Murders

 Using the name "Cornelius O. Pierson," he began writing to Asta Eicher, a widowed mother of three who lived in Park Ridge, Illinois, a Chicago suburb.
-His trap set, he went to visit Eicher in June, during which time the couple left on a romantic interlude while her children — Greta, Harry and Annabel — remained behind with Elizabeth Abernathy, a sitter.
+His trap set, he went to visit Eicher in June.
+During that time, the couple left on a romantic interlude while her children — Greta, Harry, and Annabel — remained behind with Elizabeth Abernathy, a sitter.

 Several days later, Abernathy received a letter from Eicher that indicated Pierson would be back to pick up the children.
-Soon afterward, he and one of the children, Harry, were seen briefly at a Park Ridge bank, into which the youth had been sent to withdraw a check on the Eicher account.
+Soon afterward, he and one of the children, Harry, were briefly seen at a Park Ridge bank, where the youth had been sent to withdraw a check on the Eicher account.
 Suspicious tellers declined the transaction, after which "Pierson" and the children fled.

 The Lemke Murder

 Meanwhile, police in Illinois began to investigate the disappearance of Eicher and her children.
-They inquired into her last known contacts, among whom was Cornelius O. Pierson of Clarksburg.
+They inquired into her last known contact, Cornelius O. Pierson of Clarksburg.

-Police in Illinois and West Virginia soon realized that no one named Cornelius Pierson lived in Clarksburg, though the description did match that of grocer Harry Powers, who they arrested as a suspect.
+Police in Illinois and West Virginia soon realized that no one named Cornelius Pierson lived in Clarksburg.
+However, the description matched that of grocer Harry Powers, who they arrested as a suspect.
 Harrison County sheriff Wilford Grimm obtained a search warrant, after which the horrors carried out in Quiet Dell quickly began to unfold.

 Grimm and his deputies found four rooms secreted beneath Powers' new garage.
-The small bloody footprint of a child, a burned bank book, and blood-soaked hair and clothing were discovered in the shadowy damp within the subterranean chamber.
+In the shadowy damp within the subterranean chamber, they found the small bloody footprint of a child, a burned bank book, and blood-soaked hair and clothing.

 A crowd gathered as police began to dig into a new-made ditch behind the house.
 There the bodies of five victims were found rotting.